 OriGene Seeds is expanding its hybrid watermelon varieties – both seeded and seedless varieties.

 According to Ofir, consumer preferences in various countries oblige OriGene Seeds to adapt its varieties to its diverse markets.
-Watermelons can be in sizes ranging from 1.5 to 12 kg, and in an assortment of colours, both inside and out.
+Watermelons can come in sizes ranging from 1.5 to 12 kg, and in an assortment of colours, both inside and out.

+OriGene Seeds continues to rise to new challenges and will continue to invest a great deal of effort and resources.
 Its commitment to the environment has prompted it to develop varieties that are disease resistant — reducing the need for pesticides, more nutritious — in response to the increasing Western European demand for healthy food, and, in response to dwindling water supplies, developing varieties that can thrive under arid conditions.